Intermediate Standard

 1. Download and run the NVM installation script.

-Run source ~/.bashrc to activate NVM in your current session without logging out.
+Run the following command to activate NVM in your current session without logging out.

-Run nvm install node to fetch and install the most recent version.
+Run the following command to fetch and install the most recent version.
 The keyword node tells NVM to fetch the latest release.
-To install a specific version, specify the major version number instead: nvm install 20.
+To install a specific version, specify the major version number instead.

-Run node -v and npm -v to confirm both tools installed correctly.
+Run the following commands to confirm tools installed correctly.

 NVM maintains separate npm installations for each Node.js version, preventing dependency conflicts between projects.
 Switch between installed versions with nvm use 18 or set a default version using nvm alias default 20.
 Each version remains isolated in your home directory at ~/.nvm/versions/node/.